‘The American dollar is worthless.’

 - What about Russia?
 Well, it’s such a non-entity, it doesn’t even appear on the list.

-So let’s put emotion aside.
-My rational conclusion is this: America will continue to be the world’s number-one guarantor of peace and prosperity.
-This dynamic nation remains ideally placed to do what it does best — act as the global nerve centre of commerce and innovation.
+- So let’s put emotion aside.
+My rational conclusion is this: America is a dynamic nation.
+Sometimes messy.
+Sometimes baffling.
+Sometimes frustrating.
+But always, always courageous, with an untameable spirit.
+Which is why America remains ideally placed to do what it does best — act as the global nerve centre of commerce and innovation.

 Analyst, Wealth Morning

-(This article is general in nature and should not be construed as any financial or investment advice.
-Vistafolio services are for Wholesale or Eligible investors as defined in the Financial Markets Conduct Act 2013.
-Please request a free consultation if you would like to discuss your eligibility.)
+(This article is general in nature and should not be construed as any financial or investment advice..)

 John is the Chief Investment Officer at Wealth Morning.
 His responsibilities include trading, client service, and compliance.
 He is an experienced investor and portfolio manager, trading both on his own account and assisting with high net-worth clients.
 In addition to contributing financial and geopolitical articles to this site, John is a bestselling author in his own right.
 His international thrillers have appeared on the USA Today and Amazon bestseller lists.